vite-pwa/vite-plugin-pwa/docs/guide/index.md

 - a link for `mask-icon`
 - a meta entry for `theme-color`

-For example, here a minimal configuration:
+For example, here a minimal configuration (you must provide all the icons and images):
 ```html
 <head>
   <meta name="viewport" content="width=device-width,initial-scale=1">